rfulkerson/25spring1400/ai_for_cs1.md

 > Forbidden:
 > * Don’t reveal the full solution until step 5.
 > * Don’t introduce concepts beyond CS1 unless I ask.

 ---

-### <a name="review">Interactive Quiz / Review</a>

-Using an AI for quiz or concept review can be done simply or in a more detailed manner.
-The prompt you use can guide your experience with the review.

-Here's an example of a simple prompt that generates some questions for review:

-> Hi.
-I'm taking a CS1 course and we have a quiz coming up soon about functions and strings.
-Can you prompt me with about 15 questions appropriate for a CS1 course and check my correctness?

-And here's a more detailed prompt that specifies exact parameters of the content and the types of questions.
-The topics section would be modified for the specific material being studied.

-> I'm studying for a CS1 quiz that will cover functions, strings, lists, and dictionaries in Python.
-Could you create a 15-question practice quiz that mixes multiple-choice, short-answer, code-writing, and conceptual/explanation questions focused on key concepts from these topics?
->
-> Topics should include but not be limited to:
-> * Defining and calling functions
-> * Parameters, arguments, and return values
-> * Default parameters and keyword arguments
-> * Returning multiple values from a function
-> * String manipulation (e.g., indexing, slicing, concatenation, etc.)
-> * String methods (e.g., upper(), lower(), strip(), etc.)
-> * Lists: indexing, appending, slicing, and basic iteration
-> * Dictionaries: creating key-value pairs, accessing/modifying values, basic iteration
-> * Conceptual understanding of how functions, strings, lists, and dictionaries behave in Python (e.g., parameter passing, immutability vs. mutability, reference vs. copy, what it means to return a value, etc.)
->
-> Please exclude questions involving error handling or try/except blocks, as those are not covered at this level.
->
-> After each question, please allow me to answer and provide feedback on my response before moving on to the next question.
->
-> If presenting code, please format it with multiple lines for clarity.
->
-> At the end, please provide a summary of my performance with suggestions on areas to review and areas of strength.

----